Nuix

 Role: Creative Director & Design Lead

-The Vision: I directed a comprehensive brand overhaul spanning a new logo, digital ecosystem, and global relaunch campaign to translate forensic complexity into radical clarity.
+The Vision: I directed a comprehensive brand overhaul spanning a new logo, digital design system, and global relaunch campaign to translate forensic complexity into radical clarity.
 My focus was architecting a visual language rooted in "Radical Truth," effectively positioning the brand as the Sage in a world of noise.

 A complete reimaging of the Nuix digital ecosystem.
 I introduced a new logo and a responsive interface designed to reflect the sophistication of a platform that manages the world's most complex data.